About The Gallery & Arts Programming at the Centre

 Exhibition Submission Guidelines

-If you would like to submit your works for consideration for exhibition at Woodland, please mail a written proposal to the attention of Naomi Johnson, Artistic Director, Woodland Cultural Centre, 184 Mohawk Street, Brantford, ON N3S 2X2.
+If you would like to submit your works for consideration for exhibition at Woodland, please submit a written proposal to the attention of Naomi Johnson, Artistic Director, Woodland Cultural Centre, 184 Mohawk Street, Brantford, ON N3S 2X2.
 Your proposal should include a statement of intent, 10 current visual representations of the artwork (slides, photocopies, computer prints or CDs – NO original artwork please), a resume and any other relevant materials about the work such as critical reviews, catalogues, etc. Also include an appropriately-sized self-addressed stamped return envelope if you are mailing in your submission.
 We also accept email proposals, but please ensure that your application is in PDF format, and images are no larger than 1000 x 1000 pixels at 100 dpi.

 Be aware that we receive numerous exhibition requests throughout the year and while they are considered on a quarterly basis and due to the volume of submissions responses to proposals may take up to 3 months.
 Ordinarily the Woodland Cultural Centre plans its exhibitions well in advance aiming to have an upcoming exhibition schedule in place for the next 3 years.
 This provides us with sufficient time to plan and organize major exhibitions as well as related educational, marketing and fundraising initiatives.